terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins-agent/README.md

       --destination-range $JENKINS_MASTER_NETWORK_CIDR
     ```

-    The VPN might show the message `First Handshake` for around 5 minutes.
-When the VPN is ready, the Status will show `Tunnel is up and running`.
+    Assuming your network administrator already configured the on-prem end of the VPN, the CICD end of the VPN might show the message `First Handshake` for around 5 minutes.
+When the VPN is ready, the status will show `Tunnel is up and running`.
 At this point, your Jenkins Master (on-prem) and Jenkins Agent (in cicd project) must have network connectivity through the VPN.

-1. Using the Jenkins Web UI, connect to the Agent and troubleshoot network connectivity if needed.
+1. Using the Jenkins Web UI:
+    1. Connect to the [SSH Agent](https://plugins.jenkins.io/ssh-agent) and troubleshoot network connectivity if needed.

-1. Using the Jenkins Web UI, test that your Master can deploy a pipeline to the Jenkins Agent in GCP (you can test by running with a simple `echo "Hello World"` project / job) from the Jenkins Web UI.
+    1. Test that your Master can deploy a pipeline to the Jenkins Agent in GCP (you can test by running with a simple `echo "Hello World"` project / job) from the Jenkins Web UI.

-1. Use the automated Pipeline provided in the `Jenkinsfile` to deploy new infrastructure in the Step `1-org`
+#### 3.3.
+Configure the Git repositories and Multibranch Pipeline in your Jenkins Master

+Note that this is section is considered out of the scope of this document, since there are multiple options on how to configure the Git repositories and **Multibranch Pipeline** in your Jenkins Master.
+Here we provide some guidance that you should keep in mind while completing this step.
+Visit the [Jenkins website](www.jenkins.io) for more information, there are plenty of Jenkins Plugins that could help with the task.

+1. Assuming your new five Git repositories are private, you will need to configure new "credentials" In your Jenkins Master web UI, so it can connect to the repositories.
+1. You will need to configure a "**Multibranch Pipeline**" for each one of the repositories.
+Note that the `Jenkinsfile` and `tf-wrapper.sh` files use the `$BRANCH_NAME` environment variable, which is **only available in Multibranch Pipelines** in Jenkins.
+1. You will also want to configure automatic triggers in each one of the Jenkins Multibranch Pipelines, unless you want to run the pipelines manually from the Jenkins Web UI after each commit to your repositories.

 ## Contributing